Prospect Press eTextbooks are distributed through VitalSource. Print copies are now available on Amazon.

 Frequently Asked Questions

-Individual Paperback Orders
+Paperback Orders

-If you have any particular questions about bookstore orders please contact Beth.Golub@ProspectPressVT.com.
+If you have questions about library orders, please contact Beth.Golub@ProspectPressVT.com or call 802-862-4684.

 VitalSource VS RedShelf